cat-in-136/redmine_dropbox_attachments/README.md

 That version ignored the value of *Base Directory* and instead used a string value of "false".
 Just copy the files from "false" to the desired directory.

+### Issues Upgrading from 2.2.1

+As of September 27, 2017, Dropbox no longer supports the v1 API that this plugin used in version 2.2.1 and prior; Dropbox's v2 API is now supported, but the authentication flow is slightly different and you will need to reauthenticate your app on the plugin settings page for everything to work.

 ## About